gregor-fausto/clarkiaSeedBanks/library/measurementQuestions.md

 is 100%.
 This would mean setting the number of seedlings in the plots equal to the number of fruiting plants.
-I plot how the proportion of plots at a population/year corresponds to the estimate of survival if seedling counts are adjusted to match fruiting plant counts in plots with undercounting.
+I plot how the proportion of plots at a population/year corresponds to the estimate of survival if seedling counts are set equal to fruiting plant counts in plots with undercounting.

 ``` r
 summary <- censusSeedlingsFruitingPlants %>%